ceisenbach/about/RESUME_HidalgoNoel_2013_web_long.md

 #Noel HIDALGO
 [noneck.org](http://noneck.org) | [noel@noneck.org](mailto:noel@noneck.org)

 He stands at the crossroads of technology, government, community, and impact.
-His work advocates for a free and open internet, accessible and participatory government, open source software, and free culture.
-His wins have been achieved through patience, organizing groups into effective problem solving teams, and advocating for four universal freedoms for the 21st Century: the freedom of connect, learn, innovate, and collaborate.
+His work advocates for smart communities, participatory government, civic technology, open source software, and free culture.
+His wins have been achieved through patience, organizing problem solving teams, and advocating for four universal freedoms for the 21st Century: the freedom of connect, learn, innovate, and collaborate.

 Since 2009, he has organized BetaNYC, a non-profit that is the Nation's largest municipally focused civic technology, open government, and civic startup community.
 He is known for co-founding NYC's Drupal community, the #BikeNYC hashtag, and a founding board member of StreetsPAC.
 Noel is known as an effective organizer who can walk between worlds.